herringPlotter/Early-Codes/README.md

 # Early-Codes
-Both of these codes are scanf related if/else codes, so there isn't much variety here.
+Two of these codes are scanf related if/else codes and one is merely a misleading (if you can see the code) printf, so there isn't much variety here.